sotiris-st/Apache-SPARK-cluster/README.md

 ## Overview

 This repository demonstrates a **local Apache Spark standalone cluster** and its orchestration using **Apache Airflow** in **client mode**.
-The goal is to showcase Spark architecture, job execution, and observability **without relying on YARN, Mesos, or Kubernetes**, making it ideal for local development and interview demonstrations.
+The goal is to showcase Spark architecture, job execution, and observability **without relying on YARN, Mesos, or Kubernetes**, making it ideal for local development.

 The project is structured in two stages: